 I have written about this day before, but wanted to write about it again because lately I have been reminded of so many beautiful books that do this topic so well.

-Mike Unwin and Jenni Desmond's wonderful book Migration gives many examples of birds that do these great migrations, but is the individual picture story books that heighten our awe and empathy for both the birds and the sheer vastness of the journeys.
+Mike Unwin and Jenni Desmond's wonderful book Migration gives many examples of birds that do these great migrations, but it is the individual picture story books that heighten our awe and empathy for both the birds and the sheer vastness of the journeys.

 Jeannie Baker's Circle tells the migration story for the Bar-tailed Godwit which makes the longest unbroken migration of any bird, a total of 11000 kilometres, all the way from Alaska to New Zealand.
 The illustrations allow the reader to follow the journey very closely and to marvel at the ingenuity and tenacity of such a small bird.
 New Zealand authors have also written about this bird and a new book Little Godwit Finds His Wings was published this year.